opendatasoft/ods-documentation/source/sourcing_and_processing_data/harvesters/ckan.rst

 :orphan: true

-Ckan harvester
+CKAN harvester
 ================
-Get the dataset from an CKAN portal
+Get the dataset from a CKAN portal
 Parameters
 ----------